 The top-level-domain (TLD) for the United States is .us and is acceptable for a small business, but .com is more common.

-Next, you'll need a domain name.
+Once you've decided on a TLD, you must choose a domain name.
 For example, you can choose an exact match name, like “deckrepairinseattle.”
 Or you can choose a partially matched name like “deckexperts” or “deckpros.”

 Choose a Website CMS (Content Management System)